-The Pannal and Burn Bridge Neighbourhood Plan (NP) will be delivered and implemented over the plan period 2021-2035.
-It seeks to provide the focus for change within the parish/Neighbourhood Area, but is not a rigid 'blue-print', rather a framework for change.
-The plan will be subject to annual monitoring by the parish council and to periodic review, again by the council, certainly at the end of the plan period, but earlier if circumstances require.

-The core planning policies of the NP will be delivered through their application by the planning officers and members of HBC (and its successor authority), as the determining body for those applications (or by the Secretary of State in the case of appeals) and by the actions of developers, in accordance with planning permissions granted by HBC (and its successor authority) and associated planning conditions.
-Section 106 Agreements will work to mitigate site development impacts in line with NP policies where required.

-In addition, Community Infrastructure Levy (CIL), collected by the planning authorities as a 'tax' on development, will help to pay for any infrastructure needed as a result of growth within the parish, including green space and highways improvements.
+- 6.1 The Pannal and Burn Bridge Neighbourhood Plan (NP) will be delivered and implemented over the plan period 2021-2035.
+It seeks to provide the focus for change within the parish/ Neighbourhood Area but is not a rigid 'blueprint', rather a framework for change.
+The plan will be subject to annual monitoring by the parish council and to periodic review, again by the council, certainly at the end of the plan period, but earlier if circumstances require. - 6.2 The core planning policies of the NP will be delivered through their application by the planning officers and members of NYC, as the determining body for those applications (or by the Secretary of State in the case of appeals) and by the actions of developers, in accordance with planning permissions granted by NYC, and associated planning conditions.
+Section 106 Agreements will work to mitigate site development impacts in line with NP policies where required. - 6.3 In addition, Community Infrastructure Levy (CIL), collected by the planning authorities as a 'tax' on development, will help to pay for any infrastructure needed as a result of growth within the parish, including green space and highways improvements.
 This will be particularly the case in respect of new housing development.
 CIL is a relatively new levy on development introduced by Government in 2008 and implemented in Harrogate by HBC in October 2020.